RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Drawing/SetActivePalette.md

 # SetActivePalette

 ## Description
-Sets the active palette for `PalBank` for all screen lines from `StartLine` through to `EndLine`.
+Sets the active palette to `PalBank` for all vertical screen lines from `StartLine` to `EndLine`.

 ## Parameters
 - `PalBank`
-The ID of the new active palette, indices 0-7 are valid.
+The ID of the new active palette.
+Indices 0-7 are valid.
 - `StartLine`
-The starting screen-line for the new active palette.
+The starting vertical screen-line for the new active palette.
 - `EndLine`
-The final screen-line for the new active palette.
+The ending vertical screen-line for the new active palette.

 ## Return Value
 None.